JavaScript-NZ/Society-Documentation/Community_Code_of_Conduct.md

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
 * Communicating in a ‘tone’ you don’t find congenial
-* Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
+* Criticizing racist, sexist, cissexist, or otherwise oppressive behaviour or assumptions

 ## Reporting

 If you are being harassed by a member of JavaScript NZ Inc, notice that someone else is being harassed, or have any other concerns, please contact the Committee at [abuse@javascript.org.nz](mailto:abuse@javascript.org.nz).
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to JavaScript NZ Inc spaces, but if you are being harassed by a member of JavaScript NZ Inc outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by JavaScript NZ Inc members, especially the Committee, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from JavaScript NZ Inc based on their past behavior, including behavior outside JavaScript NZ Inc spaces and behavior towards people who are not in JavaScript NZ Inc.
+The abuse team reserves the right to exclude people from JavaScript NZ Inc based on their past behaviour, including behaviour outside JavaScript NZ Inc spaces and behaviour towards people who are not in JavaScript NZ Inc.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.